Environmental justice: Key Dimensions Include

+Key scholars shaping these perspectives include David Schlosberg, who emphasized the three pillars of distribution, recognition, and participation; Kristin Shrader-Frechette, who highlighted intergenerational ecological justice; and Joan Martínez-Alier, whose concept of "environmentalism of the poor" emphasizes struggles in the Global South.

 Environmental discrimination and conflict

 The environmental justice movement seeks to address environmental discrimination and environmental racism associated with hazardous waste disposal, resource extraction, land appropriation, and other activities.
 This environmental discrimination results in the loss of land-based traditions and economies, armed violence (especially against women and indigenous people) environmental degradation, and environmental conflict.
 The global environmental justice movement arises from these local place-based conflicts in which local environmental defenders frequently confront multi-national corporations.
 Local outcomes of these conflicts are increasingly influenced by trans-national environmental justice networks.

-There are many divisions along which unjust distribution of environmental burdens may fall.
+There are many divisions along which an unjust distribution of environmental burdens may fall.
 Within the US, race is the most important determinant of environmental injustice.
-In some other countries, poverty or caste (India) are important indicators.
+In other countries, poverty or caste (India) are important indicators.
 Tribal affiliation is also important in some countries.
-Environmental justice scholars Laura Pulido and David Pellow argue that recognizing environmental racism as an element stemming from the entrenched legacies of racial capitalism is crucial to the movement, with white supremacy continuing to shape human relationships with nature and labor.
+Environmental justice scholars Laura Pulido and David Pellow argue that recognizing environmental racism, as an element stemming from the entrenched legacies of racial capitalism, is crucial to the movement, with white supremacy continuing to shape human relationships with nature and labor.